cloudy

 Tony

-I'd be very interested in that Tony!
-Your site looks great. :D That's something I've wanted to do for some time.
-I tried to start editing the wp templates but just didn't have the time.
-I then opted to go the iframe method but didn't like that.
+I’d be very interested in that Tony!
+Your site looks great. :smiley: That’s something I’ve wanted to do for some time.
+I tried to start editing the wp templates but just didn’t have the time.
+I then opted to go the iframe method but didn’t like that.
 At the moment I just link to my blog but would much rather have it integrated into the look and feel of the main page.

 Thanks for that Tony.
 Integraing wordpress into my new site is something I've just started so your account of how you did it is much appreciated!